mkohler/cython_swig/README.rst

     code maintenance...and we're going to see a lot more repetition in the SWIG and Cython workflow.

-    Now that we have covered the C build process, let's look at the SWIG build process.
+    Now that we have covered the C build process, let's look at SWIG.

 adder.i (SWIG interface file)
 =============================